-Indication Aranesp (darbepoetin alfa) Epogen, Procrit (epoetin alfa) Mircera (methoxy polyethylene-epoetin beta)

-Treatment of anemia associated with chronic

-kidney disease, including patients on dialysis ✓ ✔ ✓

-and patients not on dialysis

-Treatment of anemia in patients with non-

-myeloid malignancies where anemia is due

-to the effect of concomitant

-myelosuppressive chemotherapy, and upon • •

-initiation, there is a minimum of two

-additional months of planned chemotherapy

-Treatment of anemia due to zidovudine

-administered at ≤ 4200 mg/week in human

-immunodeficiency virus (HIV)-infected ✓

-patients with endogenous serum

-erythropoietin levels of \leq 500 mUnits/mL

-Reduce the need for allogeneic red blood cell

-transfusions among patients with

-perioperative Hb > 10 to \leq 13 g/dL who are ✓

-at high risk for perioperative blood loss from

-elective, noncardiac, nonvascular surgery
+Indication Aranesp (darbepoetin alfa) [†] Epogen, Procrit, Retacrit (epoetin alfa; epoetin alfa-epbx) [‡] Mircera (methoxy polyethylene-epoetin beta)§ Treatment of anemia associated with chronic kidney disease, including patients on dialysis and patients not on dialysis ≯ † √ • Treatment of anemia associated with chronic kidney disease in pediatric patients 5 to 17 years of age on hemodialysis who are converting from another ESA after their Hb level was stabilized with an ESA • Treatment of anemia in patients with non-myeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of 2 additional months of planned chemotherapy • • Treatment of anemia due to zidovudine administered at ≤ 4200 mg/week in human immunodeficiency virus (HIV)-infected patients with endogenous serum erythropoietin levels of ≤ 500 mUnits/mL • Reduce the need for allogeneic red blood cell transfusions among patients with perioperative Hb > 10 to ≤ 13 g/dL who are at high risk for perioperative blood loss from elective, noncardiac, nonvascular surgery To decrease the need for transfusions in these patients. •

-To decrease the need for transfusions in these patients.
+^{}To decrease the need for transfusions in these patients.